 Thanks to their very easy-to-use online calculator, I realized that my earlier, blind assumption that I needed 30 years of coverage because it was the most I could get was simply wrong.
 I really only need a 15-year term length now.
 Why?

-My kids are 6 and 8.
-In 15 years they are on track to have completed college.
-Plus, by then I expect to have paid off an apartment that should be worth more than $1 million, and a sizable investment portfolio, also of about 7-figures — both of which I plan to leave to my kids.
+At the time my kids were 6 and 8.
+In 15 years they will be on track to have completed college.
+Plus, by then I expect to have paid off an apartment that should be worth more than $1 million, and a sizable investment portfolio, also worth about 7-figures — both of which I plan to leave to my kids.

 Why the heck do my then-adult kids need MORE money?
 Gifting people tons of un-earned cash is not in my value system — as a parent or human.
 I believe in hard work, hard knocks, figuring it out yourself and the pride that comes with that.
 Even covering my kids after age 18 is a stretch to my maternal values, and I plan to make them pay for a large portion of their college educations.